jaycen/Deezix-Hack/README.md

 **Attack Rolls**: Equal to their HD

 **Multiple Attacks**: Creatures with multiple attacks do not make additional attack rolls.
-Instead, they are able to re-roll any non-6s for each additional attack listed on their original stat block.
+Instead, they are able to re-roll any failures for each additional attack listed on their original stat block.

 **Armor Class**: Armor class should be converted based on the referee's judgement of which of the three categories their worn or natural armor falls (unarmored, lightly armored, heavily armored).